Captain Silver: Master System

 The Master System version was released by Sega on July 2, 1988.
-Two versions of the game were produced, a 1-Megabit cartridge for the North American market and a 2-Megabit cartridge for Japan and Europe.
+Two versions of the game were produced, a one-Megabit cartridge for the North American market and a two-Megabit cartridge for Japan and Europe.

-The play mechanics in the Master System version is roughly identical to the arcade game and most of the power-ups and bonus items are retained, the player can only increase magic power by up to three levels instead of six, the longsword power-up is removed, boots cannot be worn permanently.
-However, the medicine power-up can last permanently until the player gets hit and there are also treasure chests in certain stages that will give the player one of two rewards (a bonus item or free access to an item shop).
+The play mechanics in the Master System version are roughly identical to the arcade game and most of the power-ups and bonus items are retained.
+The player can only increase magic power by up to three levels instead of six, the longsword power-up is removed and boots can no longer be worn permanently.
+However, the medicine power-up will last until the player gets hit and there are also treasure chests in certain stages that will give the player one of two rewards (a bonus item or free access to an item shop).

 The American version only features four stages roughly based on the ones in the arcade version (a town, a ship, an island, and a mountain) and only two bosses (Captain Coppard and Captain Silver).
-The Japanese and European version features two additional stages set intermittently between the before the final two stages, several additional enemy characters, a boss for each stage in addition to the ones in the American version (a sorceress, a Cyclope, a fire-breathing dragon, and a banana-shaped warrior).
-The ending epilogue in the Japanese and European version also features visuals as well instead of the text-only epilogue of the American version.
-Both versions supported Sega's FM sound module for the Master System.
+The Japanese and European version features two additional stages set intermittently before the final two stages, several additional enemy characters, a boss for each stage in addition to the ones in the American version (a sorceress, a Cyclope, a fire-breathing dragon, and a banana-shaped warrior).
+The ending epilogue in the Japanese and European version features visuals as well, instead of the text-only epilogue of the American version.
+Both versions support Sega's FM sound module for the Master System.

 Famicom version

-The Famicom Version was released exclusively in Japan by Tokuma Shoten on December 16, 1988.
-This version features several substantial differences from the arcade version.
+The Famicom version was released exclusively in Japan by Tokuma Shoten on December 16, 1988.
+This version features several major differences from the arcade version.
 The player now has a health gauge and can take more than one hit before losing a life (which can be replenished by picking up hearts).
-However, some of the enemy grunts now take more than one slice to defeat as well.
+However, some of the enemy grunts now take more than one hit to defeat as well.
 The player can now purchase all weapon power-ups in item shops, which can be changed through a sub-menu.
 The stages are different and the bosses include new foes such as Frankenstein's monster and a giant octopus.
-The player can enter houses and rooms where an old lady will offer advice to the player (such as an enemy's weak point).
-However, some of the old ladies the player will encounter are hostile and will bring a curse to the player (like reducing his health by half).
+The player can enter houses and rooms where an old lady will offer advice (such as an enemy's weak point).
+However, some of the old ladies are hostile and will bring a curse to the player (like reducing his health by half).
 The ending varies depending on whether the player used a continue to finish the game.